-Five terminals.
-Five Claude Code sessions.
-Same repo, same branch, different jobs.
-By end of day: 18 commits, 3 bugs caught before production, and one coordination failure that taught me more than all the successes combined.
+By the end of the day, the five instances had produced 18 commits, caught 3 bugs before they reached production, and had one spectacular coordination failure that taught me more than the successes did.

 What You'll See in This Post

-- How I split work across five specialized instances
+- How I set up five specialized Claude instances on one machine

 The Setup

 Instance 1 — Developer.
-Builds features, writes adapters, produces commits.
-The busiest one.
+Builds features, writes code, creates adapters.
+The one that produces the most commits.

 Instance 2 — Reviewer.
-Reviews every commit from the developer.
-Checks for missing tests, hardcoded values, inconsistent patterns.
-Doesn't write code.
+Reviews every commit the developer makes.
+Checks for missing tests, hardcoded values, inconsistent error handling.
+Doesn't write code, only finds problems.

 Instance 3 — Maintainer.
 Monitors external API changes, runs health checks, keeps documentation current.
 The quiet one that prevents future problems.

-Instance 4 — Quality Controller.
-Audits memory files, skill definitions, cross-instance consistency.
-Makes sure the system doesn't accumulate debt.
+Instance 4 — Quality controller.
+Audits memory files, skill definitions, and cross-bot consistency.
+Makes sure the system doesn't accumulate technical debt.

 Instance 5 — Coordinator.
-Decides priorities, assigns work, resolves conflicts, reflects on process.
+Decides priorities, assigns work, resolves conflicts, reflects on what's working and what isn't.

-Each instance has its own skills directory, its own memory folder, and a shared CLAUDE.md with coordination rules.
+Each instance has its own CLAUDE.md section, its own memory directory, and its own set of skills.
 They communicate through Discord messages and git commits.

 What Went Well

 The reviewer caught things the developer missed.
-In one case, the developer hardcoded an API key format into an adapter.
+In one case, the developer built an adapter with a hardcoded API key format.
 The reviewer flagged it within minutes.
-Without a dedicated review instance, this would've shipped.
+Without a dedicated review instance, this would've gone to production.

 Parallel work is genuinely faster.
-While the developer built three new adapters, the maintainer was simultaneously verifying that existing ones still worked after upstream changes.
-Sequential with one instance, these would've taken twice as long.
+While the developer was building three new adapters, the maintainer was simultaneously checking that existing adapters still worked after upstream API changes.
+These are independent tasks that would've been sequential with one instance.

 The Coordination Failure

-The developer committed a fix.
-At the same time, the maintainer ran a health check on the same file using the old version.
-The maintainer found a "bug" that was already fixed and filed a report.
+Here's where it got interesting.
+The developer committed a fix to an adapter.
+At the same time, the maintainer was running a health check that read the same file.
+The maintainer's check used the old version, found a "bug" that the developer had already fixed, and filed a report.

 The coordinator saw the report and assigned the developer to fix it.
-The developer saw the code was already fixed and committed a no-op.
-The reviewer flagged the no-op as suspicious.
+The developer looked at the code, saw it was already fixed, and committed a "fix" that was actually a no-op.
+The reviewer reviewed the no-op commit and flagged it as suspicious.

 Four instances spent 15 minutes on a problem that didn't exist, because of a message timing overlap.

 ⚠️ When multiple agents work on the same codebase, git commit hashes are the source of truth, not message order.
-We added a rule: before acting on any report, run
+We added a rule: before acting on any report, check

-git logto check if the issue was already addressed.
+git logto see if the issue has already been addressed.

 By the Numbers